 Document your plan.
 Define what’s “above the line” (must-dos) and what’s “below the line” (stretch or nice-to-haves).
 Then use that lens to drive honest conversations about what’s missing: people, tools, or both.

+Invest in the team, not just the tools.
 If you can’t show how your team is growing, you’re not growing.
 Development planning doesn’t have to be fancy, but it must be intentional.
+You want to document any training programs, skill development opportunities, or certifications currently in motion.

 What certifications are you targeting?
 What industry publications or events are part of the rhythm?
 Is it Ad Age or Trailhead or something else?